-Table 1 also sets out comparative information for 2010 and 2011 calendar years and academic years 2012-13 through 2020-21.
+Table 1 also sets out comparative information for 2010 and 2011 calendar years and academic years 2012-13 through 2021-22.
 In 2010 and 2011, the reporting period of the Annual Report was the calendar year.
 To align the Annual Report with the academic year at the University, the 2012 - 2013 Annual Report converted the reporting period to the academic year by reporting on the activities in both the calendar year of 2012 and the University's Spring Term in 2013.

 Complaints involving members of the Thompson Rivers University Faculty Association, whether made by or against a member, are governed by the collective agreement between the University and TRUFA.
-The harassment and discrimination provisions of the TRUFA Collective Agreement are generally consistent with the Policy with the exception of the informal resolution procedures in section 6 of the Policy.
+The harassment and discrimination provisions of the TRUFA Collective Agreement are generally consistent with the Policy, with the exception of the informal resolution procedures in section 6 of the Policy.
 The collective agreement has no corresponding provision.
-In recognition of the existence of the terms of the collective agreement, persons who consult me about potential complaints against TRUFA members are referred to the University's Human Resources Department or, in cases of complaints by TRUFA members, to TRUFA.
+In recognition of the existence of the terms of the collective agreement, persons who consult me about potential complaints against TRUFA members are referred to the University's People and Culture Department or the University's Office of Student Affairs or, in cases of complaints by TRUFA members, to TRUFA.

-During the reporting period, I was consulted 11 times by persons seeking help in understanding whether or not bullying, harassment or discrimination had occurred, how to avoid bullying, harassment and discrimination, and how to address possible instances of bullying, harassment and discrimination.
-There were 13 such consultations in 2019-20.
+During the reporting period, I was consulted 21 times by persons seeking help in understanding whether or not bullying, harassment or discrimination had occurred, how to avoid bullying, harassment and discrimination, and how to address possible instances of bullying, harassment and discrimination.
+There were 11 such consultations in 2020-21.